 - Which courses are offered?

 - Who teaches the courses?

-Cost of graduate school abroad is similar to costs of programs in the US.
-In some countries tuition is free (Scandinavian countries), however, international students are unable to work in many of these countries so that need to be considered as well.
-Considering cost:
+The cost of graduate school abroad is comparable to the cost of programs in the US.
+In some countries tuition is free (Scandinavian countries), however, international students are unable to work in many of these countries; your living expenses need to be considered as well.